Consumer medicine information

 Post-marketing adverse effects.

-The following suspect adverse drug reactions presented by body system have been spontaneously reported in international postmarketing surveillance as well as in clinical trials of Budenofalk preparations including enteric capsules and foam.
+The following suspect adverse drug reactions presented by body system have been spontaneously reported in international postmarketing surveillance as well as in clinical trials of different Budenofalk preparations, including the enteric capsules and the foam.

 The assessment of undesirable effects is based on the following frequencies: very common: (≥ 1/10); common: (≥ 1/100 to < 1/10); uncommon: (≥ 1/1,000 to < 1/100); rare: (≥ 1/10,000 to < 1/1,000); very rare: (< 1/10,000), including isolated reports.